Chapter 2: An Elementary School Classroom in a Slum – Class 12 English Flamingo NCERT Solutions

 (d) Explain: ‘From fog to endless night’.

-It represents their journey from a hopeless present into an equally dark and uncertain future.
+It symbolizes their journey from a hopeless present into a dark, uncertain future.

 6. ………On their slag heap, these children…